conoroshea1996/elderJsTest/src/routes/blog/clever-recruiting-marketing.md

 ---
-title: "Clever marketing for clever recruiting"
+title: 'Clever marketing for clever recruiting'
-date: "2016-10-03"
+date: '2016-10-03'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
 tags:
-  - "marketing"
+  - 'marketing'
-  - "recruiting"
+  - 'recruiting'
-  - "recruiting-marketing"
+  - 'recruiting-marketing'
-slug: "clever-recruiting-marketing"
+slug: 'clever-recruiting-marketing'
-seoTitle: "Clever marketing for clever recruiting I HireHive Recruiting Software"
+seoTitle: 'Clever marketing for clever recruiting I HireHive Recruiting Software'
-seoDescription: "Clever recruiting marketing can help an organisation create a name for itself.
-Along with your recruiting software, what can you do to find top candidates?"
+seoDescription: 'Clever recruiting marketing can help an organisation create a name for itself.
+Along with your recruiting software, what can you do to find top candidates?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/clever-marketing.jpeg"
+coverImage: '/images/clever-marketing.jpeg'
 ---

 It’s a truth universally acknowledged that smart-alecs make the best marketers.
 You should keep this at the forefront of your mind when conducting recruiting marketing activities.